Reliable Agglomerative Clustering: Reliable Minimum Spanning Trees

 \section{Reliable Minimum Spanning Trees}

-Minimum spanning trees (MSTs) are used in several applications such as transportation, computer and telecommunication networks~\cite{Graham:1985}, image segmentation~\cite{Felzenszwalb:2004}, taxonomy learning~\cite{sneath1957dn09j} and power systems~\cite{Mori1991}.
-It is known that the \emph{single} linkage method is equivalent to the Kruskal's algorithm~\cite{Kruskal1956} for computing minimum spanning trees~\cite{Gower1969}.
-On the other hand, minimum spanning trees provide the necessary and sufficient information (edges) in order to compute the pairwise Minimax distances \cite{ChehreghaniAAAI17,ChehreghaniICDM17}, a distance measure that enables us to extract the underlying structures and clusters in a non-parametric and unsupervised way \cite{ChehreghaniSDM16,chehreghani2019nonparametric}.
-Thereby, we prove that Algorithm~\ref{alg:strong_agglomerative} with the \emph{single} criterion also yields a minimum spanning tree (Theorem~\ref{theorem:strong_single_mst}), which then its construction is adaptive with respect to the diverse density of the underlying data .
+Minimum spanning trees (MSTs) are used in several applications such as transportation, computer and telecommunication networks \cite{Graham:1985}, image segmentation~\cite{Felzenszwalb:2004}, taxonomy learning~\cite{sneath1957dn09j} and power systems \cite{Mori1991}.
+It is known that the \emph{single} linkage method is equivalent to the Kruskal's algorithm~\cite{Kruskal1956} for computing a minimum spanning tree \cite{Gower1969}.
+Consistently, we study that Algorithm~\ref{alg:strong_agglomerative} with the \emph{single} criterion also yields a minimum spanning tree (Theorem~\ref{theorem:strong_single_mst}), which then its construction is adaptive w.r.t. the diverse density of the underlying data.